extrasalt/extrasalt.github.io/resume/resume.md

 _Chennai Go meetup, March 2017_
 Deploying a fully packaged go binary still involves a lot of boilerplate.
 Presented an alternative where a simple Kubernetes service can deploy any go binary dropped into it and explained how it can be recreated to fit particular needs.

-### Reclaiming your infrastructure with Kubernetes

-_Indian Linux User Group Chennai, March 2017_
-There is a sentiment in the free software community that IaaS runs largely against the values of Free Software.
-A federated solution using Kubernetes brings parts of the infrastructure back in-house, reducing costs, without compromising on scalability.

 ### Docker internals